InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 ### Documentation and reviewability

-You'll want to ensure that your pull request includes any documentation updates are relevant to your changes.
+You'll want to ensure that your pull request includes any documentation updates that are relevant to your changes.
 Should the documentation live in a different place, make sure you add them there and link to them in the pull request.

 To make the actual code review as easy as possible for the trusted committer or other persons reviewing it, try to follow these hints: